kda2495/IPA_Downloader/README_EN.md

 #### 7. Install apps downloaded to the Apps folder
 • Make sure you have iTunes installed from the official Apple website, or the `AppleMobileDeviceSupport` driver package (bundled with iTunes)
 • Connect your device to the PC via USB and trust the computer
 • The script will automatically install all applications found in the `Apps` folder

 **Important Note:**
-To install the app, the name of the ipa-file must be in Latin characters.
+To install the app, the name of the ipa-file must contain only Latin letters and numbers.

 #### 8. Clear data
 • The script will clean up the following data (with an option to choose):
 • The list of previously downloaded applications
 • The `Apps` folder, deleting all downloaded applications

 #### 9. Log out of Apple ID account
 • The script will securely log out of your Apple ID account

 #### 10. GitHub project page
 • The script will open the official project page on GitHub in your default browser

 #### 11. Change Language (Сменить язык)
 • Toggles the script interface language

 ## How to find an App ID:
 To find an App ID, you need to know its AppStore URL link (for example, search for the app via a search engine, open its AppStore link, and copy the numeric identifier that comes right after `id`).